hamsternipples/nosedocs/noseblog.md

 ---

-mr. happy pants and the landscape architect are the same guy, but with about 35 more years of justifications. the landscape architect has been doing doing so well because things have been so easy for him and he hasn't had to focus. will his circumstances force him to break out the badness?
+crusty and the landscape architect are the same guy, but with about 35 more years of justifications. the landscape architect has been doing doing so well because things have been so easy for him and he hasn't had to focus. will his circumstances force him to break out the badness?

 ### 2019-09-06 15:48 - if there's going to be a timeline split..